ovn-org/ovn/Documentation/tutorials/ovn-ipsec.rst

 OVN chassis uses CA-signed certificate to authenticate peer chassis for building IPsec tunnel.
-If you have enabled Role-Based Access Control (RBAC) in OVN, you can use the RBAC SSL certificates and keys to set up OVN IPsec.
+If you have enabled Role-Based Access Control (RBAC) in OVN, you can use the RBAC SSL/TLS certificates and keys to set up OVN IPsec.
 Or you can generate separate certificates and keys with ``ovs-pki`` (refer to :ref:`gen-certs-keys`).

 .. note::